ojcorrigan/backend-portfolio-project/README.md

 Welcome to my very first app.
 I have created it as part of the Northcoders bootcamp.

-What I have made is a simple app with several endpoints all of which can be viewed in the endpoints.json file.
+I have made a simple app with several endpoints (all of which can be viewed in the endpoints.json file.)
 The aim was to create a news app which could provide the client with information about news articles, comments, users and topics.
 It also allows for posting of new comments, deletion of comments by id and the patching of articles.

-The app was made using TDD and utilising an MVC model to access data from tables from a small database using SQL.
+The app was made using a TDD process and utilising an MVC model to access data from tables from a small database using SQL.

 There are a few things you'll need to do if you want to get it up and running.